Healthy Homes Assessment Gracefield

 Gracefield Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required in all Gracefield and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement throughout Gracefield and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable to their rental properties.
+• Property managers and landlords have to keep records of their conformance with any Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

 From July 1st 2021

-• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed lease.

-• All the boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2023